 dealing with the estate if you're going to provide information

-How we will treat the information you give us
+How we treat your information

 We'll treat all the information you give us securely.
 The